kirilledition/kirill/README.md

 kirill fetchpdb pdb_ids.txt -o /path/to/output
 ```

-### 2. flipalleles
+### flipalleles

-`flipalleles` is a command-line tool designed to process and modify genetic summary statistics data by flipping alleles and their corresponding effects according to a reference summary statistics file.
+flipalleles is a command-line tool designed to process and modify genetic summary statistics data by flipping alleles and their corresponding effects according to a reference summary statistics file.
 The primary use case for this program is to harmonize the data from two separate summary statistics files, ensuring consistency in allele representation and effects direction.

+This tool was developed to address issues encountered when using the METAL meta-analysis program, which flips alleles in its summary statistics file.

 **Example usage:**